marciobarrios/gridney/README.md

 @todo:
 - nested grids
-- extend 2 of 4 of 1 of 2
+- extend 2 of 4 from 1 of 2
 - add to .g-6of6 -> .g-all
 - add to .g-1of2 -> .g-half